matthew-will/Sourdough/README.md

 Once the dough has been mixed thouroughly, cover and place in your oven with the oven light on and rest for 30 minutes.

+# Stretch and Folds
+Every 30 minutes for the initial 2 hours of bulk fermentation, we wil perform a series of stretch and folds.
+Grab the dough from the bottom and pull upwards, stretching the dough until it resists.
+Fold it back over itself.
+Usually do 8-10 stretch and folds in the beginning fermentation.
+In the later stages, when there is more gas present in the dough, we want to be a little more careful with our folds, to not degass.